sajadmh/google-sheets-wordle/README.md

 allKeys.setFontColor("#000000");
 ```

-And finally, the ID value in the Settings, column C, row 2 needs to be incremented by one:
+Then, the ID value in the Settings, column C, row 2 will be incremented by one:

 ```
 var idRange = settings.getRange("C2");